jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 #### Testis Replicate 3
 {{%expand "click to expand"%}}{{<figure src="cellranger2_testis3_summary.png" width="100%">}}{{% /expand%}}

+---

-### Cell Ranger (v2.1.1; `--force-cells`)
+### 2. Cell Ranger Force (v2.1.1)
 {{% button href="https://github.com/jfear/larval_gonad/blob/5f8f4569ea253ab96d497055e7ae6ebb4c82a744/scrnaseq-wf/Snakefile#L123-L151" %}}Code{{% /button %}}

-`Cell Ranger` provides a way to force a certain number of cells to be called.
-We ran `Cell Ranger` using this option to force the calling of 3,000 cells for replicates 1 and 2 where we loaded ~6,000 cells.
+We ran `cell ranger --force-cells` using the expected number of cells captures (**Table 1**).
-We loaded ~16,000 cells in replicate 3 so we force 8,000 cells to be called.
 Again looking at the barcode rank plots we see that cells were called all the way to the middle of the linear portion of the distribution (~ ≥1,000 UMI).
-The median total UMI per cell ranged from 1,091-5,429.
-The median number of genes per cell ranged from 546-1,120.
+Here the median total UMI per cell ranged from 1,091 -- 5,429, and the median number of genes per cell ranged from 546 -- 1,120.
-Replicates 2 and 3 had ~20,000,000 more reads than replicate 1.
+Replicates 2 and 3 had ~20 million more reads than replicate 1.

 #### Testis Replicate 1
 {{%expand "click to expand"%}}{{<figure src="cellranger2_testis1_force_summary.png" width="100%">}}{{% /expand%}}